EasyIce667/Indian-News-Summarization/README.markdown

 pip install -r requirements.txt
 ```

-Create a `requirements.txt` file with the above dependencies for reproducibility.

 ## Notes and Limitations
 - **Dataset Availability**: Ensure you have access to `hindi_news_dataset.csv`.
 The notebook limits rows to 129,934 to handle potential dataset errors.